 John serves as our country coordinator in Turkey, although he travels regularly to many other parts of the world.
 He works with both the Armenian and Catholic churches to conduct events that lead people into a deeper relationship with Jesus through the power of the Holy Spirit.

-John and his wife Michelle together also coordinate a deliverance prayer ministry throughout lower and mid-Michigan, based on the principles of the Unbound model developed by Neal Lozano.
-They have five beautiful daughters who are busy adding sons and grandchildren to the family: three beautiful grandbabies to date.
-And girls … of course.
+John and his wife Michelle together also coordinate a deliverance prayer ministry throughout lower and mid-Michigan.
+They have five beautiful daughters and seven grandchildren.

 Discipleship and Prayer

 Fathers and Daughters

 Michelle Kazanjian serves as the ministry and training director of Live Free, which involves teaching, training, coordinating ministry, and creating materials for all of the above.

 Michelle is also the director of pastoral ministry at St. Thomas the Apostle in Ann Arbor and speaks on topics related to prayer, spiritual growth, healing, marriage/family life, and Church renewal.